-Heylo.
+Heylo!
 You might wonder why an “extended bio” is necessary aside from a “regular bio.”
-Sometimes I wonder that too, and feel it’s narcissistic.
+Sometimes I wonder that too, and feel it’s a bit much.
 But it’s sometimes helpful because I’ve admittedly had a bit of an untraditional career path.
-I would not be quick to dismiss past activities as influential to that, though, so if you’re curious to make more sense of my work, read on.
+If you’re curious to make more sense of my work, read on.

 In 2016, I was selected by the International Women’s Media Foundation as an African Great Lakes Reporting Fellow to Uganda, where I reported on media and politics ahead of Uganda’s 2016 elections and completed a hostile environment training course.

-Now, I find myself doing that for stories regardless where they’re based.
-So that’s that.
+Now, I find myself doing that for stories regardless where they’re based!